-Dr. Benedetta Sampoli Benitez joined the Faculty at Marymount Manhattan College in the Fall of 2000.
-After graduating with honors in Chemistry at the University of Florence, Italy, where she is from, she went on to the University of California, San Diego for her Ph.D.
+Dr. Benedetta Sampoli Benitez joined the faculty at Marymount Manhattan College in 2000.
+After graduating with honors in Chemistry at the University of Florence, Italy, where she is from, she went on to the University of California, San Diego, for her Ph.D.
 She also worked at Memorial Sloan Kettering Cancer Center as a research fellow prior to joining MMC.

 Chair, Division of the Sciences

 Dr. Sampoli Benitez’s research interests are in three majors areas:

 Protein Biochemistry and Structural Biology: Molecular dynamics studies of a viral DNA polymerase involved in DNA repair mechanisms (DNA polymerase X).
 The goal of this research project is to understand fidelity mechanism of DNA polymerases using molecular dynamics and other computational methods.

 Environmental Contaminants in our food: PBA leaching in baby bottles and other plastic containers.
 The goal of this research project is to investigate a possible link between BPA and obesity.
 Another project in this area focused on Copper contaminants in NYC public water.
 The goal of this project is to investigate the quality and quantity of such contaminant and explore a possible link between dietary copper and Alzheimer’s disease.

 Science Pedagogy: Students’ attitude towards science and their influence in choosing a science career.
 The goal of this research is to understand the reasons why HS students are less inclined to study science these days.
 Service Learning could be a way to engage students early on into science.